Council Bluffs resident sentenced for distributing methamphetamine

+A Council Bluffs man was sentenced to 25 years in prison for a drug-related conviction in U.S. District Court Tuesday.

-United States Attorney Marc Krickbaum announced Omar A. Martinez, age 46, of Council Bluffs was sentenced Tuesday to 300 months in prison by Chief Judge John A. Jarvey for conspiracy to distribute at least 500 grams or more of a controlled substance.
+United States Attorney Marc Krickbaum said Omar A. Martinez, 46, of Council Bluffs was sentenced to 300 months (25 years) in prison by Chief Judge John A. Jarvey for conspiracy to distribute at least 500 grams or more of a controlled substance.

 Martinez will serve 10 years of supervised release following his release from prison.